-Google Play (forgracefilm.com, release date 2.2.16)
+Google Play (forgracefilm.com)

 No required textbook

 COURSE OVERVIEW

 Special Events Planning is an introduction to event production, experiential marketing and the role of communications in production.
 This course is designed for students with a background in PR, advertising or integrated marketing communications.
 The goal of this course is to teach students about the 360-degree approach to event production in the world of PR, including creative ideation, production elements, media relations, real-time engagement and budget management.